cronica-it/cronica-it.github.io/website/amintiri/1993-mhancu-mesaj-free-unix-rose93/index.md

 which are presently and for the immediate future the most ubiquitous computing platforms in Romania, based on their cost.

-Free Unix for Romania was initially born (in the autumn of 1992) out of concern for some of our fellow Romanians which were confronted with employment problems in their process of immigrating to Canada and United States.
+„Free Unix for Romania” was initially born (in the autumn of 1992) out of concern for some of our fellow Romanians which were confronted with employment problems in their process of immigrating to Canada and United States.
 They were faced with programming environments and sets